Bonus Recipes from Everyday Ayurveda Cooking for a Calm, Clear Mind

 Everyday Ayurveda: Maintaining Balance Through the Change of Seasons

-By Taylor Sumner The first days of autumn have come.
+The following article by Taylor Sumner draws from The Everyday Ayurveda Cookbook by Kate O'Donnell The first days of autumn have come.
 With the help of Ayurvedic practice and recipes from Kate O‘Donnell‘s Everyday Ayurveda Cookbook, we explore valuable adjustments to our everyday routines that can help maintain balance through this transitional time.
-As the mornings grow cooler and the heaviness of summer air begins to dissipate, it becomes time to lean into the change of seasons through adjustments to one’s lifestyle and diet.
-The beginning of the fall season is an ideal time to...
+As the mornings grow cooler [...]

 Awe and Love in the New Year